gregprosser/infosecinstitute-writeups/level3/README.md

 ## Description

-The introductory page contains a large [QR code](http://en.wikipedia.org/wiki/QR_code), which is obvious by the alignment boxes around the image and a progress bar.
+The introductory page contains a large [QR code](http://en.wikipedia.org/wiki/QR_code) (which is obvious by the alignment boxes around the image, and the black and white patterning) and a progress bar.

 ## Solution